 Potential facilitators are highly encouraged to attend ROOTED programs, including ROOTED Dinner & Dialogue programs, before they apply.

 Students who are selected must attend a mandatory weekend retreat training at the start of each semester in which peer facilitators will learn how to facilitate, develop programs to share with the Columbia community and get to know their follow ROOTED members.
 Selected facilitators are also expected to make a weekly commitment of approximately two hours, currently scheduled for Thursdays from 6:00–8:00 p.m.
 Weeks that are not spent hosting ROOTED Dinner & Dialogue sessions will be utilized for facilitator skill-building, planning and cohort development.
 The ROOTED facilitation experience is structured such that work required outside of weekly meeting times will be minimal.

-We welcome Columbia College, Columbia Engineering, General Studies and Barnard undergraduate students of all identities and experiences who are interested in social justice to apply to be ROOTED facilitators.
+We welcome Columbia College, Columbia Engineering, General Studies and Barnard College undergraduate students of all identities and experiences who are interested in social justice to apply to become ROOTED facilitators.

 ROOTED (Respecting Ourselves and Others Through Empathy and Dialogue) is dedicated to creating spaces of solidarity, empathy and learning for members of the Columbia community to explore identity, power and privilege.
 Led by trained student facilitators, ROOTED hosts respectful and informed discussions about diversity and explores the commonalities and disparities among the social and political treatment of different groups in society.
 ROOTED facilitators lead open dialogues through the ROOTED Dialogue series and work with student organizations, residences and other constituencies to create tailored dialogue-based programming.